-First of all, any squat when done correctly is an excellent glute activation exercise.
+First of all, any squat, when done correctly, is an excellent glute activation exercise.
 The goblet squat is simply the best way to go when rehabbing injuries or teaching a beginner how to squat.

-With the goblet squat, the weight is centered right in front of your chest, which gives you a counterbalance that allows you to go deeper, safely.
+With the goblet squat, the weight is centered right in front of your chest, which gives you a counterbalance that allows you to go deeper safely.
 And since you are holding the weight in front of you with your elbows facing down, you can maintain your natural spine curve throughout the exercise and even use your elbows to open up your hips.

-Make sure to take a look at Tyler’s Warrior Warm Up.
+Make sure to take a look at Tyler’s Warrior Warm-Up.
 Great stuff that will help prevent injuries.

 If I have Elbow Pain, Do I have to Stop My Training?

-Jedd Johnson and I just finished up our coaching call for Fixing Elbow Pain customers.
+Jedd Johnson and I finished our coaching call for Fixing Elbow Pain customers.
 It was great to have people on the line (Hugh, Scott, and others) and to have questions sent in.
 We answered questions for about 70 minutes.

 Here are some of our notes from the call:

-You can accomplish this by changing the implement being used, or by changing the positioning of your body– kind of like ergonomics.
+You can accomplish this by changing the implement being used or by changing the positioning of your body– kind of like ergonomics.

-These two methods have enabled me to keep training without losing strength and without making the injury worse.
+These two methods have enabled me to keep training without losing strength and making the injury worse.

-A good example is, instead of doing barbell curls (which for me creates a lot of stress in the elbow) I will use an EZ Curl Bar, the kind with the wavy angles in the middle.
+A good example is, instead of doing barbell curls (which, for me, creates a lot of stress in the elbow), I will use an EZ Curl Bar, the kind with the wavy angles in the middle.
 This allows me to train the arms without aggravating the elbows.

-I have Hip Dysplasia, what exercises should I do?
+I have Hip Dysplasia; what exercises should I do?

 I had a friend, Shawna Kaminski, send me a question about hip dysplasia, as she has a client that has it and is wondering what to do and not to do when it comes to exercise.

-After this I would focus on minimizing pain.
+After this, I would focus on minimizing pain.
 Avoid positions and activities that lead to pain.
 Pain will inhibit the recovery process.